 Workouts Tab vs. Exercises Tab

-Okay, you have your exercises and workouts set up and you're ready to hit the gym and record some sets.
-There are two ways to enter sets: from the Workouts tab or from the Exercises tab.
+Okay, you've set up your exercises and workouts and are ready to go to the gym and complete your sets.
+There are two ways to enter sets: either in the Workouts area or in the Exercises area.